The Spill: America’s Voting Early

 Water on the Moon?

 We’ve known about water on the moon for a long time.
 But recently scientists discovered more areas where water can be found, and this is exciting news to NASA.
 Casey Honniball at NASA’s Goddard Space Flight Center in Maryland said, “Water is central to human life but is expensive to launch into space.
 Finding water on the moon may mean we can utilize the water that is there versus bringing the water with us.”
-Which is important, as exploring further out into space has become a new focus for the U.S.
+This is important, as exploring further out into space has become a new focus for the U.S.

 In 1971, water vapor was discovered on the moon.
 In 2009, the first evidence that there was ice on the surface was discovered.
 It was originally thought that water could only be found in shadowy places where sunlight does not reach, which would make trying to obtain it dangerous.
 Now, however, scientists have found water in sunlit areas.